twood02/webtemplate/wiki/benchmark/benchmark.md

 ![alt text](step13.png "Running task")

-# Same load for web application running on different instances benchmark
+# Same Load for Web Application Running on Different Instances Benchmark
 We use the previously created four instances each running the same web application for load testing with the same load.
 We set task count to 2, concurrency to 5, ramp up to 10s, and hold for 30s.
 The results are shown below:

 ![alt text](t2_micro.png "t2.micro")